AI experts sharing free tutorials to accelerate your business.

 Output Format

 Clearly label Part 1 (Questionnaire) and Part 2 (Prep Brief).
 The questionnaire should be ready to copy into a digital form tool (Typeform, Google Forms, salon software intake).
 The prep brief should be printable on a single page.
+Add a "Notes for form builder" section at the end noting any config keys that were missing or fell back to defaults.

 Example Output